CSEAMAN3/about-me/README.md

 11. Consider using a loop of some sort for this question.

 12. Keep track of the total number of correct answers.
 At the end tell them how many they got correct out of the 7 questions asked.

+Driver : Tim
+Navigator : Chris

+The code was worked on together and tested - 22/8/2022